jlemein/izzy-renderer/README.md

 Most meshes make use of external data, such as textures, animation files, lookup data, etcetera.
-By default, relative paths in the model are resolved to the directory where the mesh is located.
+By default, relative paths in the model are resolved to the directory where the vertexBufferId is located.
 If the relative path cannot be found, it is resolved to the workspace.

 If the workspace does not contain the asset, it is resolved to the home directory.